rabbitmq/rabbitmq-website/site/tutorials/tutorial-one-php.md

 that communicate using RabbitMQ.
 This tutorial uses a client library that requires PHP 7.x or 8.x.

-The program will consist of a producer that sends a single message, and a consumer that receives messages and prints them out.
+First program will be a producer that sends a single message, and the second one will be a consumer that receives messages and prints them out.
 We'll gloss over some of the detail in the [php-amqplib](https://github.com/php-amqplib/php-amqplib) API, concentrating on this very simple thing just to get started.
 It's a "Hello World" of messaging.